 The Latin name "inimicus" means enemy (the opposite of "amicus," which means friend).

 The name “Inimicus” refers actually to the genus Inimucus, a genus within the Stonefish family.
 The exact species in this underwater videoclip is the “Inimicus filamentosus”, also is known as the Filament-finned Stinger and is endemic to the Western Indian Ocean.
 It ranges from the Red Sea in the North, to South Africa in the South and to the Maldives in the East and it includes Madagascar, and the islands of the Seychelles and Mascareignes.

-Technique: I never recommend filming a fish (or any other animal) from behind or from above unless it’s to reveal specific details that otherwise cannot be seen.
+Technique: I do not recommend filming a fish (or any other animal) from behind or above, unless it is necessary to reveal specific details that cannot be seen otherwise.
 I increased the saturation of the orange to boost the colours of the Inimicus' pectoral fins.

 For a more in-depth description about the False Stonefish or Devil Scorpionfish please go to our vlog post 37 or click on this link: https://www.beyondscuba.com/post/the-false-stonefish-or-devil-scorpionfish

 Unlock the power of marine wildlife videography and unleash your inner filmmaker with our online Marine Wildlife Videography course!